jaredkrinke/sic1/sic1/client/content/md/dev-environment.md

 * In code, add `!` to the beginning of a line (e.g. `!subleq @OUT, @IN`).
 * During execution, click the small circle to the left of any `subleq` instruction to toggle the breakpoint.

-Note that each program may be tested using multiple distinct test sets, and the test sets generally include randomly generated input data.
+Note that each program may be tested using multiple distinct test sets, the state of the SIC-1 resets between test sets, and the test sets generally include randomly generated input data.
+Solutions should be robust to arbitrary random data, in order to be eligible for inclusion in solution statistics.

 ### KEYBOARD SHORTCUTS
 The SIC-1 Development Environment supports the following convenient keyboard shortcuts: